 Search

-What is Top Surgery for Gender-Affirmation?
+What is Top Surgery?

 If you are interested in undergoing top surgery, you can meet with a board-certified surgeon in a free consultation to discuss your options, get answers to your questions, and receive a quote for your unique surgical plan.

-Top Surgery Procedures Explained
+Types of Top Surgery

-Chest Reconstruction Top Surgery and Breast Reduction Options
+Chest Reconstruction and Breast Reduction Top Surgery

 Breast Augmentation Top Surgery

-Feminizing top surgery patients can choose from the following options:
+Patients interested in chest feminization can choose from the following options:

 • Patients can choose between silicone and saline implants.
 From our experience, most trans women and trans feminine non-binary patients choose silicone implants because they are less prone to rippling and have a reputation for providing a look and feel that is more similar to breasts that are not surgically augmented.